wpernath/quarkus-grumpycat/README.md

 - **Ground:** This is the base ground of the level.
 You can put any tile here.
 - **Frame:** This layer is the border of the map.
 Anything placed here will be used as barrier for player and enemies.
 Anything placed here can be destroyed with a bomb.
 - **Dekor:** Use this layer to place decorative tiles on.
 For example flowers on water or stones on sand.
 - **Bonus:** Use this layer to place your bonus items on.
 Any tile placed here can be a bonus which adds a score of 10 points.
-Once the player walks over it, the bonus items gets removed.
+Once the player walks over it, the bonus item gets removed.
 Special bonus tile is the bomb, which provides 5 more bombs to the player to be used to destroy frames.
 - **Persons:** This layer will be used to place the player and enemies on.
 Use the two sign tiles as player and enemies.
 Note, you MUST not place more than one player, but you CAN place more than one enemy.

 You might add more layers to your map.
-Any layer placed on top of **Persons** will be drawn last, which means it might draw over enemies and player sprites.
+Any layer placed on top of **Persons** will be drawn last, which means it will draw over enemies and player sprites.

 ## Running on Docker / Podman
 There are container images ready to be used on [Quay.io](https://quay.io/wpernath/quarkus-grumpycat).
 Use this command to pull the image to your local repository: